-Section 9 - Members-At-Large

-- 1 The members-at-large shall: - (a) attend all meetings of the Council and all general and special meetings of the Association; - (b) read all meeting agendas and materials and prepare to discuss all agenda items;

-(c) vote on all Council motions and resolutions except in the case of a conflict of interest as described in the Association's Conflict of Interest Policy, or other valid reasons to abstain;

-(d) in the absence of the President and President-Elect, choose one of their members to perform the duties of the President;

-- (e) may act as chair of designated Committees of the Association; and - (f) perform such duties as may be assigned by the Council or the President.

-Section 10 - Public Representatives
+Section 8 - Members of Council

-- 1 The public representatives shall: - (a) attend all meetings of the Council and all general and special meetings of the Association; - (b) read all meeting agendas and materials and prepare to discuss all agenda items;

-(c) vote on all Council motions and resolutions except in the case of a conflict of interest as described in the Association's Conflict of Interest Policy, or other valid reasons to abstain;

-- (d) represent the views of the public on matters before the Council; - (e) may act as a member or chairperson of designated Committees of the Association; and

-(f) may perform such duties as may be assigned by the Council or the President.
+- 1. The Members of Council shall: - (a) attend all meetings of the Council and all general and special meetings of the Association; - (b) read all meeting agendas and materials and prepare to discuss all agenda items; - (c) vote on all Council motions and resolutions except in the case of a conflict of interest as described in the Association's Conflict of Interest Policy, or other valid reasons to abstain; - (d) in the absence of the Chair and Vice-Chair, choose one of their members to perform the duties of the Chair; - (e) may act as Chair of designated Committees of the Association; and - (f) perform such duties as may be assigned by the Council or the Chair.

-Section 11 - Executive Director
+Section 9 - Chief Executive Officer

-1 The Executive Director shall be appointed by and responsible to the Council and shall:

-(a) execute the strategic directives and initiatives established by the Council and report regularly to the Council on progress;

-(b) ensure that complete and accurate financial records are maintained;

-(c) ensure that a motion is presented at a Council meeting appointing a qualified public accountant to complete an annual audit of Association financial records;

-(d) ensure the preparation and presentation of financial reports:

-- (i) to the Council as directed by the Council; and - (ii) to the membership at the annual meeting;

-(e) maintain all records of the Association, in accordance with the Association's records retention policy, including a record of all meetings of the Association and the Council;

-(f) notify all members of all annual or special meetings of the Association, and circulate to members appropriate information and documentation prior to any special or annual meeting;
+- 1. The Executive Director shall be appointed by, and responsible to, the Council, and is authorized to operate as the Chief Executive Officer of the RPNAS and shall: - (a) execute the strategic directives and initiatives established by the Council and report regularly to the Council on progress; - (b) ensure that complete and accurate financial records are maintained; - (c) ensure that a motion is presented at a Council meeting appointing a qualified public accountant to complete an annual audit of Association financial records; - (d) ensure the preparation and presentation of financial reports: - (i) to the Council as directed by the Council; and - (ii) to the membership at the annual meeting; - (e) maintain all records of the Association, in accordance with the Association's records retention policy, including a record of all meetings of the Association and the Council; - (f) notify all members of all annual or special meetings of the Association, and circulate to members appropriate information and documentation prior to any special or annual meeting;

-(g) issue all notices required by statute, by these Bylaws, or by resolution of the Council;

-(h) be responsible for employment assignment and supervision of staff, and administration of salaries;

-(i) be a non-voting member of all Council Committees, and hold no membership status on Statutory Committees;

-(j) ensure that criteria and procedure for the approval of the psychiatric nursing education program(s) have been determined;

-(k) ensure that the approval process for education program(s) is carried out not less than once every five years;

-(I) act as the official spokesperson for the Association;

-(m) act as Registrar in the absence of such an appointment by Council;

-- (n) have custody of the Association seal; and - (o) monitor annually the trends affecting the Registered Psychiatric Nursing profession, the Association and its Committees, and report to Council regarding such trends.
+- (g) issue all notices required by statute, by these Bylaws, or by resolution of the Council; - (h) be responsible for employment assignment and supervision of staff, and administration of salaries; - (i) be a non-voting member of all Council Committees, and hold no membership status on Statutory Committees; - (j) ensure that criteria and procedure for the approval of the psychiatric nursing education program(s) have been determined; - (k) ensure that the approval process for education program(s) is carried out not less than once every five years; - (I) act as the official spokesperson for the Association; - (m) act as Registrar in the absence of such an appointment by Council; - (n) have custody of the Association seal; and - (o) monitor annually the trends affecting the Registered Psychiatric Nursing profession, the Association and its Committees, and report to Council regarding such trends.

-Section 12 - Signing Authority
+Section 10 - Signing Authority

-1 Signing officers shall include one Council member, the Executive Director and two staff as required.

-2 Cheques shall be co-signed by two signing officers of the Association.
+- 1. Signing officers shall include one Council member, the Chief Executive Officer and two staff as required. - 2.
+Cheques and electronic funds payments shall be co-signed/authorized by two signing officers of the Association.

-Section 13 - Registrar
+Section 11 - Registrar

-1 If appointed by Council, the Registrar shall be a Registered Psychiatric Nurse and is responsible to the Executive Director.

-2 The Registrar shall perform those duties and functions provided for by the Act and these Bylaws in respect to membership, licensing and registration of members of the Association and perform such other duties as are determined by Council.
+- 1. If appointed by Council, the Registrar shall be a Registered Psychiatric Nurse and is responsible to the Chief Executive Officer. - 2.
+The Registrar shall perform those duties and functions provided for by the Act and these Bylaws in respect to membership, licensing and registration of members of the Association and perform such other duties as are determined by Council.